Original-Gib/weathertop-2/README.md

-Welcome to the Playlist 1
+Welcome to WeatherTop
 =========================

-Version 1 of the Playlist application
+This is a web app developed as a companion site for the Weathertop weather station.

+Users have the ability to create profiles to track their own weather stations and to enter readings in each weather station.